| 1 | Ethiopian mountain adder |

 Godman’s montane pitvipers (Cerrophidion godmani) prey on a mixture of brush mice and spiny lizards, and are closely related to the Wilson’s montane pitviper of Costa Rica.
 While a few have brighter orange colours, this species is generally a murky forest grey, which blends perfectly with soil.

-Gofman’s montane pitvipers only inhabit southern Mexico and Guatemala, yet where they do live, they’re not rare.
+Godman’s montane pitvipers only inhabit southern Mexico and Guatemala, yet where they do live, they’re fairly common.
 There’s a real chance of meeting this dangerously venomous snake in a scenic hilly forest.
 Fortunately, deaths are very rare, particularly compared to the neighbouring fer-de-lance.

 | 10 | Sri Lankan hump-nosed pitviper |